Laser Vision Correction

 LASIK

-LASIK can reduce or eliminate your need for corrective eyewear.
-The procedure involves using a microkeratome blade or the IntraLase® laser to create a flap in the outer layer of the cornea.
-An excimer laser then reshapes the center layer of the cornea, allowing light to focus properly on the retina.
-We use VISX CustomVue™ wavefront technology to generate a topographic map of your cornea prior to the procedure.
-This information guides us in tailoring the procedure to your unique needs as part of our custom approach.
-This quick, safe procedure involves only a short recovery.
+LASIK eye surgery can decrease or remove the need for corrective lenses.
+During the process, a microkeratome blade or the IntraLase® laser is used to produce a flap in the cornea's outermost layer.
+The central layer of the cornea is then reshaped by an excimer laser, allowing light to focus properly on the retina.
+Prior to the surgery, we use VISX CustomVue™ wavefront technology to build a topographic map of your cornea.
+This information helps us customize the procedure to your specific needs as part of our individualized approach.
+This brief, safe procedure has a relatively short recovery period.

 PRK